 - Obvious leaks

 Note that many of these signs can also indicate foundation or structural damage throughout your home.
 If you’re not sure what kind of damage you’re looking at, but you’re certain you want to act, get in touch with one of the contractors in your area to start exploring your options including reliable basement waterproofing solutions.

 Inspect Your Concrete Slabs

 Finally, head outdoors and make sure to give any accessory concrete slabs the same attention you’d give your foundation.
 These slabs can include but are not limited to:

 - Basement floor

 Hydrostatic pressure is just as likely to cause these elements to fracture and pull away from your home as they are to impact your foundation.
 You’ll want to consider waterproofing and reinforcing these elements upon their installation if you want to avoid the worst of the damage they may endure.
 They also can be repaired and protected with the state-of-the-art PolyRenewal™ concrete lifting and leveling system.

 Luckily, you don’t have to browse the catalog of repair options available to you alone.
-You can reach out to a professional basement waterproofing, foundation repair, and crawl space repair contractor working in Ohio for a home inspection to learn more about the measures that may best suit your needs.
+You can reach out to a professional basement waterproofing, foundation repair, and crawl space repair contractor working in northern Ohio for a home inspection to learn more about the measures that may best suit your needs.
 You’ll also benefit from a free quote on any repairs or installation services you need around your home.